Back to Home

 Furthermore, modern slavery and human trafficking are addressed within our financial crime framework.
 Shawbrook monitors its risk exposure to the facilitation of modern slavery and human trafficking through risk assessments, due diligence and ongoing monitoring measures completed on our customers and associated parties such as brokers and intermediaries.

-The Group Procurement and Supplier Performance Management Policy governs the onboarding process and reinforces the importance of due diligence and supplier governance in relation to modern slavery and human trafficking issues.
+The Group Procurement Policy governs the onboarding process and reinforces the importance of due diligence and supplier governance in relation to modern slavery and human trafficking issues.

-MSA related clauses are now incorporated into all new contracts with suppliers we identified as being at risk.
+MSA related clauses are incorporated into all new contracts with suppliers in scope of the regulations whom we identified as being at risk.
 Contracts with other suppliers will require the supplier to comply with all applicable laws applying from time to time.
 References to “all applicable laws” would include the Modern Slavery Act 2015.

-As noted above, due diligence is also carried out on customers, brokers and intermediaries that also reflect inherent risks from modern slavery and human trafficking.
+As noted above, due diligence is also conducted on customers, brokers and intermediaries that also reflect inherent risks from modern slavery and human trafficking.

 Measuring effectiveness

-In 2023 an assurance review was undertaken to test for evidence of the extent to which modern slavery risks have been embedded into policies and processes.
-That review highlighted good evidence of embedding but recommended a small number of further enhancements.
+In 2024 there was no reported instances of modern slavery within the Group or its Supplier Relationships.
+A further assurance review will take place in early 2025 to test for evidence of the extent to which modern slavery risks have been embedded into policies and processes.

 The Group will continue to review and monitor its approach to modern slavery amongst our colleagues and suppliers on a regular basis.